Information on industry felt

 The adhesive bonding of stamping felt parts on furniture glides made of Polyethylene or Polypropylene is only possible after a surface treatment or with special adhesives (cause of the unipolar surface of polyolefins).
 Usually this is disproportionately laborious and not recommended.

 The durability of the felt on furniture glides depends only on the strain.
-The more the felt protrude from the furniture glide the more the felt is scraped off laminary in layers during shear stressing (cause of the marginal three-dimensional entanglement).
+The more it protrude from the furniture glide the more the felt is scraped off laminary in layers during shear stressing (cause of the marginal three-dimensional entanglement).
 On the other hand there is the wish to wear depth in order to extend the useful life up to the wear of the felt.

 According to experience the compromise is that the felt protrude 2 – 5 mm from the furniture glide; but only on particularly sensitive floors that are dry cleaned regularly and if it can be expected that the user of the furniture handle cautiously with the furniture.

 If the felt is too soft (low density) it is scraped off in layers after a short period of use or it wear out quickly.
-If the felt is too hard (high density) the contact surface (adhesive surface, welding area, moulding area) is more heafily loaded due to the lack of buffering effect during shear and impact stress.
+If it is too hard (high density) the contact surface (adhesive surface, welding area, moulding area) is more heafily loaded due to the lack of buffering effect during shear and impact stress.
 The felt starts to rub soft floors (marble, etc.) and the silencing can decline appreciably.